feihuzhang/GANet/README.md

 If you find the code useful, please cite our paper:

-    @inproceedings{zhang2019GANet,
+    @inproceedings{Zhang2019GANet,
-      title={GA-Net: Guided Aggregation Net for End-to-end Stereo Matching}, author={Zhang, Feihu and Prisacariu, Victor and Yang, Ruigang and Torr, Philip}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2019}
+      title={GA-Net: Guided Aggregation Net for End-to-end Stereo Matching}, author={Zhang, Feihu and Prisacariu, Victor and Yang, Ruigang and Torr, Philip HS}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={185--194},
+      year={2019}
     }